 Our project is dedicated to providing education, training and support to staff and volunteers of all 121 Family Resource Centres, which will have a positive impact on their own mental health and the mental health of the communities they work in.

 Promoting Community Resilience

-The National FRC Mental Health Promotion Project, is part of the whole Family Resource Centre programme covering nine regions and 120 FRCs.
 The project, which is funded by the National Office for Suicide Prevention and Tusla, promotes a shared responsibility and a shared response to the action of suicide and endeavours to raise awareness and reduce stigma associated with mental health.
 The project works in partnership with HSE Suicide Prevention Resource Officers nationally to deliver Suicide Prevention Code of Practice Training and to support the implementation of Connecting For Life- Ireland’s strategy for reduce suicide 2015-2020.

 The project strives towards utilising the strengths and resilience of communities to create awareness, educate, break down barriers, and offer solutions to the complex issue, which is mental health.
 Prevention can be supported through training, guidance, building relationships and consolidating supports.

 WHAT WE DO